Siddhi-sahu/blog-it/frontend/README.md

-- remove the token when user logs out
+- remove the token when user logs out(done)
-- fetch user blogs from backend
+- fetch user blogs from backend(done)
 - need to give id to blogs
-- fix responsiveness in md length(fixed)
+- fix responsiveness in md length(explore page)

+- hide db url